 There are a wide variety of finishes available for AR-15 bolt carrier groups (BCGs).
-Each finish has its own unique color ranging from silver to gold to black and various shades of each.
-Let's compare three of the best black finishes and see how they stack up against each other including head-to-head comparisons and I'll make some recommendations along the way!
+Each has its own unique characteristics including color which ranges from silver to gold to black and various shades of each.
+Let's compare three of the best BLACK FINISHES and see how they stack up against each other including head-to-head comparisons and I'll make some recommendations along the way!

 Toolcraft BCG with Manganese Phosphate finish

-Phosphate, also known as manganese phosphate or parkerizing, is mil spec for bolt carrier groups in military rifles like the M16 and M4.
+Phosphate, also known as manganese phosphate or parkerizing/parkerized, is a MIL SPEC finish for bolt carrier groups in military rifles like the M16 and M4.
 Phosphating involves submerging the metal parts into a phosphoric acid solution at 200 degrees Fahrenheit for 30 minutes.
 Properly manufactured BCGs with a phosphate finish will have a chrome lining inside the gas key and inside the carrier where the gas rings ride.
 For this reason they are often called Chrome Phosphate BCGs.